 The original legal analysis of the 50 states and the District of Columbia that laid the foundation for the Protected Innocence Legislative Framework application and resulting Protected Innocence Challenge Report Cards was accomplished through a partnership between Shared Hope International and the American Center for Law & Justice (ACLJ), which focuses on constitutional and human rights law worldwide.
-The legal analysis for the 2014 Protected Innocence Challenge was implemented under the direction of Samantha Healy Vardaman, Esq. and Christine Raino, Esq., and was greatly assisted by Ryan Dalton, Esq., Amanda Walker-Rodriguez, Esq., Tabatha Mansfield, Esq., Regent Law Center for Global Justice, CharlotteLaw Advocates Against the Trafficking of Humans ("CAATH"), pro bono counsel Elizabeth Holtz and Shared Hope law fellows: Hannah Doenges, Cindy Ko and Keziah Dutchak.
+The legal analysis for the 2015 Protected Innocence Challenge was implemented under the direction of Samantha Healy Vardaman, Esq., Christine Raino, Esq., and Rachel Harper, Esq., and was greatly assisted by Ryan Dalton, Esq., Tabatha Mansfield, Esq., Courtney J. McIntyre, Esq., Regent Law School Center for Global Justice, Human Rights, and the Rule of Law, Charlotte Law Advocates Against the Trafficking of Humans (CAATH), and Charlotte School of Law students.
+The following Shared Hope law fellows contributed to the report: Riley Figueroa, Daniel Lee, Behrad Nazarian, and Cameron Njaa.
 All Shared Hope staff members were involved in key ways in the research and writing of the Protected Innocence Challenge and the implementation of the Protected Innocence Initiative.